WHO WE ARE

 BOARD MEMBER

-Known for her passion for taking on initiatives that blend cultural awareness, humanity and a love of art to advance society and business alike, Vanessa’s experiences living and working in Buenos Aires, LA, New York, Mexico City and Toronto have given Blok a unique international perspective that has been recognized and awarded around the world.
+Founder and Creative Director of Blok Design.
+Known for her passion for taking on initiatives that blend cultural awareness, humanity, and a love of art to advance society and business alike, Vanessa’s experiences living and working in Buenos Aires, LA, New York, Mexico City, and Toronto have given Blok a unique international perspective that has been recognized and awarded around the world.

 Gill Evans